Three Letters Used to Be Enough: SEO, AEO, and GEO Explained

 Search Engine Optimization is what you probably already know.
 It is the practice of improving your website to rank higher in search engine results pages.
 Keywords, backlinks, technical structure, page speed, user experience.
 The goal is driving clicks and website traffic from Google, Bing, and other traditional search engines.

 SEO is not going away.
-Traditional search still drives the majority of organic traffic.
+Traditional search still holds 65 to 85% of global search market share depending on region.
 Industry benchmarks show SEO delivers an 8x return on investment.
 For transactional queries where people are ready to buy, traditional search results remain dominant.

 But SEO alone is increasingly insufficient.
 If your content only appears in traditional search results, you are invisible to the growing number of users who never scroll past the AI generated answer at the top of the page.